Ghana’s Economic Growth Positive - World Bank

 He said there was the need to create avenues to generate money for the country for developmental projects.

-Ms Ayesha Bedwei, Tax Partner at PWC Ghana, said the country is faced with general indiscipline, a situation where people invade taxes, lawlessness and engaged in corrupt practices that affect development.
+Ms Ayesha Bedwei, tax partner at PWC Ghana, said the country is faced with general indiscipline, a situation where people invade taxes, are lawless and engage in corrupt practices that affect development.

 |